 Edited by Wilfred Dolfsma, Geert Duysters and Ionara Costa

-Sergey Filippov and Kálmán Kalotay INTRODUCTION The life science industry has a significant impact on the health of the population and the wealth of nations and has attracted a lot of attention recently.
+3. New Europe’s promise for life sciences Sergey Filippov and Kálmán Kalotay INTRODUCTION The life science industry has a significant impact on the health of the population and the wealth of nations and has attracted a lot of attention recently.
 Growth in the life sciences is fuelled primarily by the disruptive and creative nature of biotechnology.
 It is similar to the changes provoked by the technological revolution that information and communication technologies (ICT) provoked in the recent past.
 There are profound differences though.
 Because governmental regulations did not play a crucial role for ICT, the major players in the sector were start-up firms and small and medium-sized enterprises in general, in the life sciences sector the situation is different (Luukkonen and Palmberg, 2007).
 The sector falls under a tight control by national medicine regulatory bodies.
 Moreover, it is characterized by high upfront R&D investment and long development times.
 Thus, in most cases only multinational companies possessing enough capital and facilities and able to comply with regulations can operate in the sector; and small companies tailor their strategies to cooperate with multinationals.
 Not only in the life sciences, but in most other industries too, multinationals are playing an ever increasing role in global economy in terms of production of goods and delivery of services as well as research and development (R&D) activities.
-Already in the mid-1990s, multinationals accounted for a large share in the R&D expenditures of the Triad economies ‒ US, Western Europe and Japan (Gassmann and von Zedtwitz, 1999).
-In 2002, the...
+Already in the mid-1990s, multinationals accounted for a large share in the R&D expenditures of the Triad economies ‒ US, Western Europe and Japan (Gassmann...

 You are not authenticated to view the full text of this chapter or article.